How to Start a Cleaning Business & Become Successful

 • Who will be my customers?

-• What are the start-up costs?
+• What are the cleaning business startup costs?

 • How will I promote my new cleaning business?